 Here’s a list of best and worst ways of doing networking:

 - Put your best foot forward – There is no benefit sitting in the corner by yourself.
 Don’t be afraid to say hello to the people around you.
 The chances are they are just as nervous as you.

 - “Elevator Pitch” – Be quick, concise, and accurate when describing your business.
 Ensure you engage your listener from the get-go and make it memorable.

 - Business cards – Make sure you have more than enough with you as they are a great way to exchange details, as well as allowing you a way of reconnecting the following day.
 One great little tip is to jot on the back of your card the time and place you met, so your new business contact remembers.

-- Follow up – Whats the use of meeting people if you don’t follow up afterwards?
+- Follow up – What’s the use of meeting people if you don’t follow up afterward?

 - Listen and learn – This is a valuable lesson in life and not just business.
 Take time to learn from others’ experiences.

 - Quid-pro-quo – You cannot expect to get something without offering anything in return.
 Offer free help, favors, advice or reduced cost services.